narrrl/Akan/README.md

 # Akan
-This is(will be) a multipuropse Discord bot.
+This is(will be) a multipurpose Discord bot.
 It's a private project to get some coding experience and to have some fun.
 Owners/Creators of the Bot are:

 Jan265